High speed rail line

-HS2 is a new high speed railway line under development, which will run between London and Birmingham, Manchester and Leeds.
+HS2 is a new high speed railway line under development set to run between London and Birmingham, Manchester and Leeds.
 The route is also referred to as the Y network since it is roughly in the shape of the letter Y.

 It is one of the most substantial transport infrastructure projects ever built in the UK.
-The project will provide vital transportation links between cities and regions across the United Kingdom.
-The HS2 network will reduce journey times between some of the UK's largest cities and also create economic benefits and thousands of jobs.
+The project will provide vital transportation links between cities and regions across the UK.
+The HS2 network will reduce journey times between some of the country’s largest cities and create economic benefits and thousands of jobs.

 The proposed London to Birmingham line will be about 140 miles (225km) long and the total Y network will be around 330 miles (531km) long.
-More than 50% of the 140 mile route will pass through cuttings or tunnels, while around 56.5 miles (91km) will be partly or completely concealed to reduce noise and visual effects in neighbouring communities.
+More than 50% of the 140-mile route will pass through cuttings or tunnels, while around 56.5 miles (91km) will be partly or completely concealed to reduce noise and visual effects in neighboring communities.